pynklynn/ezwc/README.md

 ## Future plans

 - Style pre-processor support for LESS and Stylus
+- API support to be useful programtically

 ## Contributing

 Contributions are welcome!
 When contributing, please ensure that:

-- All existing unit tests still run successfully and are updated
+- all existing unit tests still run successfully and are updated
-- That new code is covered as thoroughly and accurately as possible
+- new code is covered as thoroughly and accurately as possible

 Any issues tagged with `help wanted` are up for grabs for various reasons (usually a lack of my knowledge on something that I know will be useful for others).